-If you are a potential Guest:
+If you are a potential Airbnb GUEST:

 - If there is a foul odor, loud noises, or any other problems with your room that are not easily documented with photos, you are out of luck and your claim for a refund will be denied.